abdulbaqi/abdulbaqi.github.io/_posts/2018-02-01-islam-development.md

 Let them worship the Lord of this House,
 Who has fed them, [saving them] from hunger and made them safe, [saving them] from fear.

 A very clear path to development that goes from `worship of Allah` to the developmental outcome of alleviating `hunger` and granting `peace and security`.
 Today, a big portion of the subjects of development agenda (i.e., the poor) are in Muslim countries.
 Millions of these subjects take spirituality very seriously and find in it a source of assurance at difficult times.
 If the development agenda leverages on this aspect of spirituality while designing these development intervention, then it is a win-win situation.
-They only problem is the neo-liberal and secular ideologies (sponsored by World Bank, IMF and the like) deliberately renders such potential power as taboo word and never to even speak about.
+The only problem is the neo-liberal and secular ideologies (sponsored by World Bank, IMF and the like) deliberately renders such potential power as taboo word and never to be spoken about.